-The controls on the Advenger were designed with one touch operation in mind.
+The controls on the Adgressor / BR 850S, 1050S were designed with one touch operation in mind.
 For single pass scrubbing the user can simply depress one switch and all systems on the machine will be ready to go.

 For most single-pass scrubbing operations, the operator should only need to use the top three switches on the control panel.
 These are the Scrub System Off, Scrub Pressure Decrease, and Scrub Pressure Increase switches.
+The scrub system switches can be programmed to operate three different ways.
+See the programming section for details.